Tapestry (horse): Background

 Tapestry is a bay filly, she is her dam Rumplestiltskin's 3rd foal.
-Her sire is Galileo meaning she is breed on the same Danehill Galileo cross that has produced leading horses like Frankel, Teofilo and Roderic O'Connor.
+Her sire is Galileo, therefore, she is bred on the same Danehill Galileo cross that has produced leading horses like Frankel, Teofilo and Roderic O'Connor.
 She is a full sister to John F Kennedy.
-She is trained by Aidan O'Brien and owned by John Magnier's wife Sue and running in her famous navy blue silks.
+She is trained by Aidan O'Brien and owned by John Magnier's wife Sue, and running in her famous navy blue silks.

 Two Year-Old Career

 Tapestry's career began in July 2013 in a maiden race at the Curragh.
 She was trainer Aidan O'Brien's second string with his son Joseph O'Brien riding the 6/4 joint favourite Snow.
-With 1 furlong to travel tapestry was 5th but quickened to win by half a length under a ride by Seamie Heffernan.
+With 1 furlong to travel, Tapestry was 5th, but quickened to win by half a length under a ride by Seamie Heffernan.

 She returned to the Curragh in August to contest the Group 2 Debutante Stakes.
 She was one of 6 fillies in the race, 3 of them trained by Aidan O'Brien.
 The 4/5 favourite was asked to quicken by Joseph O'Brien in the closing stages overtaking stablemate Perhaps to win by 1 and 3/4 lengths.
 The win caused some bookmakers to cut their ante post odds on her winning the 1000 Guineas.
 Aidan O'Brien said after the race she could be aimed at the Moyglare Stud Stakes.

 For her final start of 2013 Tapestry ran in the Molyglare stud stakes, one of the leading races for 2 year old fillies with many past winners going on to win the 1000 Guineas.
 She was supplemented late for the race at a cost of €22,500.
 This race matched her against Kiyoshi who had won the Albany Stakes, Kiyoshi started 13/8 favourite with Tapestry at 2/1.
 The race was won by the Queen Anne Stakes winner Rizeena at a price of 9/2.
 Tapestry passed the winning post in the third place but a stewards enquiry found Jamie Spencer's filly Kiyoshi, who finished 2nd, to have interfered with her run and reversed the placings.
 After the race Aidan O'Brien praised her performance "She ran very well, As for the rest of this year, she has the option of going for the Fillies' Mile at Newmarket or we might just leave her off for the rest of the season."